A really useful project status report

 Get your stuff together

 Start by getting up to date.
 Your report is going to summarise what you know about your current project(s), so make sure you know everything you can.
-Here’s the checklist I use - it’s included in the report templates anchor that you can download at the end of this post.
+Here’s the checklist I use.

 Planned and done

-Copy the To do next week section from last week’s report and paste it here.
+Copy and paste the Next week section from last week’s report.

 Go through each item and cross it off if you did it.
 Move it to the next section, Planned and not done, if you didn’t.